 CharlotteSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 Charlotte homeowners stack the 30% federal tax credit and Duke Energy net metering.
-With 5.2 peak sun hours a day and bills averaging $135/month, the typical Charlotte system pays back in about 8.1 years.
+At 5.2 peak sun hours a day, a home with a $135/month bill (about 964 kWh) needs roughly a 7.7 kW system — 20 panels — and pays back in about 8.5 years.

 Solar Incentives Available in Charlotte